+An investment in the GDRs involves a high degree of risk.
+Prospective investors should read the entire document and consider carefully the risks set forth below and the other information contained in this Prospectus prior to making any investment decision with respect to the GDRs.
 The risks described below, individually or together, could have a material adverse effect on the Group's business, financial condition, results of operations and prospects.
-The risks described below are not the only risks the Group faces.
-The Company has described the risks it considers to be material, but there may be additional risks that the Company considers immaterial as at the date of this Registration Document or of which it is currently unaware, and any of these risks could have the effect set forth above.
+If any of these risks materialise, the trading price of the GDRs could decline, and investors may lose some or all of their investment.
+Prospective investors should note that the risks described below are not the only risks the Group faces.
+The Company has described the risks it considers to be material, but there may be additional risks that the Company considers immaterial as at the date of this Prospectus or of which it is currently unaware, and any of these risks could have the effect set forth above.